brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 ### Benchmark Model on LibTorch C++

-We will define a simple benchmark model, which is simply a DNN with `L` layers of width `W`, input of size `W`, output of size `W`, and a ReLu activation between layers.
+We will define a simple benchmark model, which is simply a DNN with `L` layers of width `W`, input of size `W`, and a categorical output of `W` possible classes, with a ReLu activation between layers.
 This is defined in `benchmark.h` as:

 ```cpp
 #pragma once